-(Understanding our place in the Largest Scheme of Things is a difficult task.
+(Cycles within cycles, designs with no designers; and eventually along came Persons.
+Understanding our place in the Largest Scheme of Things is a difficult task.
 I have been trying to get a handle on it for a number of decades now.
-This is about as far as I have gotten and I’m glad to share it with you.
+Here we find that many of the Earth’s own processes worked to raise the possibility that new things could occur.
+This post series is an important part of the overview, and I’m glad to share it with you.
 [Is Singha still the best beer in Thailand?]
-Part II of IV in this Post Series.)
+Part II of the Post Series.)

-(Design: a well organized “hanging together” is not hard to see in The Human Anatomy, [above] the muscular system and the nerves of the head.
+(Design is a well organized “hanging together.”
+It is not hard to see in The Human Anatomy, [above] the muscular system and the nerves of the head.
 Hey, its All for One and One for All, here!
-The Parts and the Whole come together amazingly well, as do they in all the living things of the world!
+These Parts and the Whole come together amazingly well, as do they in all the living things of the world!
 Who says Complex Units aren’t real?
 Only confusedly hardcore Materialistic Reductionists do!
 Thanks to britanica.com for diagrams. )

 Design in the world of living things is easy to believe and obvious to see, we have argued in Part I. Individual Living Things are most clearly understood against their participation in a larger, orderly background: A Design!
 We are very familiar with this view: “The Tree of Life” is a massive comparative structure.
 We think of plants in contrast to animals, fish by comparison to birds, and dogs vs. cats.

 Design in the Non-Living World

 Design is not only present in the biological world, it is also suggested to us in the Cycles of the prebiotic world.
 There are cycles “at many spacio-temporal scales”, says Dennett.
 Some are as obvious as night and day, and the cycle of the seasons; many are not so obvious “including thousands of chemical cycles.”